ptoche/GDLC/README.md

 ## WARNING!

-MAY 2020: WORK IN PROGRESS.
-UNTESTED.
-VERY PRELIMINARY.
+MAY-June 2020: WORK IN PROGRESS.

-The code has not been optimized and was written over two days without prior thoughts, refactored for another two days, polished a little in my spare time.
-The code relies on the BeautifulSoup library, a library I had never used before...
+The code has not been optimized.
+Most of it was written over two days without prior thoughts, refactored for another two days, polished a little in my spare time since.
+Much of the code does little more than help debug a few key functions used to create look-up references.

 ## Overview